rebazp/P5CherryLeaves/README.md

 - [Wikipedia](https://en.wikipedia.org/wiki/Powdery_mildew)

 ## Acknowledgements
-* Thank the people that provided support throughout this project.
+* I would like to thank my mentor Rohit Sharma for guiding me during this project.